 Analysis and Test Results

 Sun hats are a fairly affordable purchase, and you could say they are a priceless one if they save your skin from sun damage.
 Most of the models in this review ranged between $30 and $50.
 The one outlier was the Tilly LTM6 Airflo, which retails for $90.
 Just because it was the most expensive option didn't make it the best model though.
-In fact, we preferred several options that were less than half the price of the Airflo.
+In fact, we preferred several options that were less than half the price of the Airflo, although we would choose the high quality Tilley hat and its lifetime guarantee over the knockoff Conner Hats model for sure.
 The chart below shows you the price of each option compared to its score, and hats that lie on the lower right side have a great value.
 The other option to consider with price is its versatility; if you can use a hat for a variety of activities, it will have a greater value in the long run.

 Top scorers have enough protection to keep you fully covered throughout the day while still maintaining your sense of dignity.
 The most effective competitors had capes that go down the back of them, ultimately covering your neck.
-The Sun Runner Cap is the perfect example of this it has a cape the cinches up in the front to cover your neck from the sun.
+The Sun Runner Cap is the perfect example of this.
+It has a cape the cinches up in the front to cover the front and back of your neck from the sun.

 The Sunday Afternoons Adventure Hat is the classic trail hat with colossal visor and long neck cape that makes you look like you've just walked out of the Sahara.
 We've discovered the paradox that ultimately the more protective a hat is, the less stylish it will be.
 We think our Editors' Choice award winner, the Sunday Afternoons Ultra Adventure, has the optimal balance of high sun protection, but you can still pull it off without feeling too ridiculous.

-While all competitors have 50+ UPF ratings, contenders like the Columbia Bora Bora Booney II or the Sunday Afternoons Adventure have mesh that could allow the wearer to be more prone to sun burns through the mesh.
+While almost all competitors have 50+ UPF ratings, contenders like the Columbia Bora Bora Booney II or the Conner Hats Men's Airflow Light Weight Recycled Outdoor Hat have mesh in the crown area that could allow the wearer to be more prone to sun burns through the mesh.
 Models that have a way to secure to your head, which means they'll stay on in the wind, are also essential for protection.
 We like the Sunday Afternoons Adventure Hat's comfortable webbing cinch around our head, and it also comes with a chin strap.
 All of the models we tested, except the Arc'teryx Sinsola, have a way to attach the hat to your head.
 The Sinsola was the most stylish hat in the bunch.
 The Outdoor Research Sombriolet has a removable chin strap so you can remove it for a lower dork factor if it is not needed.
 Brims that will stay down in the wind are also important; The North Face Horizon Brimmer's brim flipped up immediately when we were sea kayaking and exposed our face to the sun and reflection from the water.
 That hat is meant more for tranquil lounging in sheltered areas.
+The Outdoor Research Ferrosi also has a very floppy brim that will blow up or down, also limiting your vision.

 We have two favorite alternatives when backpacking or hiking: